rust-cli/book/src/tutorial/packaging.md

 on most operating systems.
 The advantages for users are quite obvious:
-There is no need to think about how to install your program, if it can be install the same way they install all other tools.
+There is no need to think about how to install your program, if it can be installed the same way as they install the other tools.
-These package managers also allow users to update their programs when a new versions becomes available.
+These package managers also allow users to update their programs when a new version is available.

-Sadly, supporting many different systems means you'll have to look at how these different systems work.
+Sadly, supporting different systems means you'll have to look at how these different systems work.
 For some it might be as easy as adding a file to your repository (e.g. adding a Formula file like [this][rg-formula] for macOS's `brew`),